 Shopping and Haggling

 11. Get a credit card and use it right.

-Most people get a quote for car insurance then leave it at that.
-But make a habit of calling your insurance provide every year, because there are all kinds of discounts which they provide.
+Most people get a quote for car insurance, then leave it at that.
+But make a habit of calling your insurance provide every year, because there are all kinds of discounts that they provide.
 Are you a good student?
-Well good grades get you a discount.
+Well, good grades get you a discount.

 A bunch of the major colleges out there decided to start offering courses online for free.
 If you want to learn something new, then take a look.

-If you shave every day, then dollar shave club is for you.
-It’s cheap quality razors delivered right to your doorstep.
+If you shave every day, then Dollar Shave Club is for you.
+It offers cheap, quality razors delivered right to your doorstep.

 Did you find these tips for living frugal and saving money useful?

-So there you have it, 33 more tips to save you some serious cash.
-Although, I would suggest doing more than just saving.
+So there you have it, 33 tips to save you some serious cash.
+If you'd like even more ideas, here's a link to another 33 tips.
+However, I would suggest doing more than just saving.
 There are plenty of ways to earn more money through passive income as well.